saftacatalinmihai/blog-hugo/content/posts/cuprite.md

 ## How

-### Web framework library

 I did not want to start completely from scratch and build an http server code in C, so I looked around for C http server libraries.

 I landed on [facil.io](https://facil.io/) which provides high performance TCP/IP network services by using an evented design that was tested to provide an easy solution to [the C10K problem](https://www.kegel.com/c10k.html).

-I later learned is also used for a Rails server backend implementation (just one of the coincidences that links this project with Ruby on Rails - happened multiple times during this project)
+I later learned is also used for a Rails server backend implementation: [Iodine](https://github.com/boazsegev/iodine) (just one of the coincidences that links this project with Ruby on Rails - happened multiple times during this project)

 ### Model / ActiveRecord